vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

-At the Right Side of the Teacher∗
+## At the Right Side of the Teacher

 Imagination, Imagery, and Image in Vedic and Saiva Initiation ´